 That’s been my life really, I always try to pass on things in this job no matter how big or small and help other people improve.
 It is nice when people are willing to take that information on board and use it.
 It’s a great feeling when you put lots of time and effort into training people and then you get to see them getting better and start to achieve things for themselves.

-After five year’s since you joined the WWE what was it like to finally make your television debut in 2006?
+It’s been five years since you joined WWE, what was it like to finally make your television debut in 2006?

 Having worked for both Eric Bischoff and Vince McMahon, how would you compare the two with regards to their similarities and differences?